PaavanBagla/LiDAR-Data-Processing-Subsystem/README.md

 ---

+## 8. Summary

+1. MCP server is installed and running.
+2. Claude Desktop is configured to launch MCP server.
+3. rosbridge is running on ROS.
+4. Turtlesim is running as the test robot.
+5. Claude can now send ROS commands and query topics successfully.

+---

-This guide documents installation, configuration, testing, and troubleshooting of
+This guide documents installation, configuration, testing, and troubleshooting of the ROS-MCP server with Claude Desktop and ROS 2 integration.